 Head over to Site Explorer and you’ll find the new report sitting pretty in the sidebar, separate from the old report.

 Please note that this report isn’t in its final form.
-We’ll be adding new features gradually, so it’ll be evolving significantly in the next few months.
+We’ll be adding new features gradually, so it’ll be evolving over time.

-In the meantime, here’s a look at what’s new!
+But for now, here’s a look at what’s new.